Abhiramikannan/UST-Observability/AWS Migration Project/NPE/01_Architecture.md

 11. If the state is stopped - s3 updated to stopped, if terminated - delete from s3.
 12. If any instances are new in currently fetched describehosts, (compare s3 with current describehosts result to find new) , then hit adx and fetch details and update s3 accordingly.
 13. The 2nd run logic will be applied to next every 15 mins runs.
+14. Also we will be publishing custom metrics like blastradius and spreadscore in every runs.(every 15 mins).

 s3 buckets:
 ----------------------